inventree/inventree-docs/docs/start/install.md

 Once the required software packages are installed and the database has been created, the InvenTree server options must be configured.

-InvenTree configuration can be performed using environment variables, or the `config.yaml` file (or a combination of both).
+!!! tip "Configuration"

-Edit the configuration file at  `/home/inventree/src/InvenTree/config.yaml`.
+    InvenTree configuration can be performed using environment variables, or the `config.yaml` configuration file (or a combination of both).

 !!! info "Config Guidelines"
     Refer to the [configuration guidelines](./config.md) for full details.